madjugglers/pattern-book/05_six_person_patterns.md

 ## Windy Two Holer

-This has quickly become a  classic six-person pattern; not sure who invented it, but Mel was there, and it was a windy day on the library mall.
+This has quickly become a  classic six-person pattern; not sure who invented it, but Mel was there, and it was a windy day on the Library Mall.
 Despite its full cycle being the rather lengthy 24 passing beats
 (rows of the tables), the windy-two-holer is pretty easy to remember, since each juggler's task repeats every 6 passing beats.
 This is fun in 4-count, 3-count, and even 2-count for those not faint of heart.
 All jugglers juggle in sync but move in turn.
 Six jugglers arrange around a circle inscribed with eight spots: 1,2, $\cdots$ 8,